ERMETE-Lab/MP-pyISFenix/README.md

 This repository collects some codes implemented to simulate inviscid fluids by means of the ISF technique, firstly developed by [Albert Chern](https://cseweb.ucsd.edu/~alchern/), adopting Finite Element Methods exploiting the [FEniCSx Library (v.
 0.6.0)](https://fenicsproject.org/) for Python, extension to v 0.7.2 is under development.

+A **webpage** has been created at the following link [https://ermete-lab.github.io/MP-pyISFenix/intro.html](https://ermete-lab.github.io/MP-pyISFenix/intro.html), including the API documentation of the solvers and some tutorials resembling the case studies of the published papers.

 --------------------------------

 The ISF algorithm is based on the Madelung transform, an analogy between the wave functions governed by the Schrodinger equation and the velocity field for inviscid fluids.